Iran family dinner and experiencing the real taste of Iranian cuisine during your tour in Iran make an unforgettable experience.

 So, do not miss the chance to taste all these cuisines.
 The new tastes are complementary to all other experiences you have in beautiful Iran.

 Ghorme Sabzi (ghorme sabzi,qormeh sabzi) is a popular stew in Iran, the land of delicious foods.
-The savory, tasty and yummy stew is made up of a mixture of fresh herbs such as parsley ,cilantro which are usually fried before being cooked with other ingredients like beans, onions, lamb or meat and of course black lime that is originated from Persian Gulf and gives a unique taste to the stew.
+The savory, tasty, and yummy stew is made up of a mixture of fresh herbs such as parsley, cilantro which are usually fried before being cooked with other ingredients like beans, onions, lamb, or meat, and of course, black lime that is originated from the Persian Gulf and gives a unique taste to the stew.

 Never ever forget to try tahdig (crunchy rice) when travelling to Iran.
 It is mostly served with rice and stew.

-Gheimeh is a very famous Persian food, called yellow split peas stew in English, refers to a mysterious mix of cubed meat, split meats, extract of tomato, fried onions and spices such as salt, pepper, ground cardamom and turmeric, garnished with fried potato and saffron that really makes it mouth-watering and tasty.
-Also it is famous as a religious food especially in Ashura distributing among ordinary people or poor ones.
+Gheimeh is a very famous Persian food, called yellow split peas stew in English, refers to a mysterious mix of cubed meat, split meats, extract of tomato, fried onions, and spices such as salt, pepper, ground cardamom, turmeric, garnished with fried potato and saffron that really makes it mouth-watering and tasty.
+Also, it is famous as a religious food, especially in Ashura distributed among ordinary people or poor ones.